ord669/ord669/README.md

 # 🚀 SUMMARY
-I'm not your average developer - I've got a background in management, I am a Co-founder & Former CEO, Graphical LTD, I've led teams of 10 to 20 people in marketing, sales, and finance, which means I know how to lead a team and get stuff done.
-But don't worry, I won't be the office know-it-all.
-I'm a fun person who knows how to work hard and play hard.
+Co-founder & Former CEO, Graphical LTD, I've led teams of 10 to 20 people in marketing, sales, and finance. (don't worry, I won't be the office know-it-all) Checkout my last projects:
+• Trello clone integrated with openai (React, Node, MongoDB, AI)
+• Online trading website that inspired by Binance(Vue, Binance Api)

 # EXPERIENCE

-- Developed and maintained full-stack applications using JavaScript, React, Angular, Vue, Node.js, Express, MongoDB, and REST APIs.
-I'm like a coding mad scientist, but with better hair.
+- Developed and maintained full-stack applications using JavaScript, React, Angular, Vue, Node.js, Express, MongoDB, firebase, next.js, and REST APIs.
+Like a coding mad scientist, but with better hair.
-- Created visually stunning user interfaces with SASS, HTML, and CSS.
-It's like I'm a web Picasso, but without the weird mustache.
+- Created stunning user interfaces with SASS, HTML, and CSS.
 - Implemented Web Sockets for real-time communication between clients and servers.
-Because let's be real, nobody likes waiting around for a page to load.
-- Utilized TypeScript for type checking and enhanced code reliability.
+- Utilized TypeScript for type checking and enhanced code reliability
-- I'm like the coding Superman, but instead of saving people, I save code from crashing.

 ### Co-founder & Former CEO, Graphical LTD, [2019-2022]
-- Managed a team of 10 to 20 people in marketing, sales, and finance to generate revenue of over 2 million USD in 3 years.
+- Managed a team of 10 to 20 people in marketing, sales, and finance to generate revenue of over 2 million USD with over 4000 customers in 3 years
-- Produced and delivered online courses to over 4000 students.

 ### Artillery Corps Soldier, Israel Defense Forces, [2013-2016]
 - Over my service period I have developed discipline, attention to detail, and teamwork skills through rigorous training and experience, I can definitely  handle the pressure of deadlines and bugs.

 # 📘 EDUCATION
-- Full Stack Developer Bootcamp, [Coding Academy], [2022]
+- Full Stack Bootcamp - Coding Academy by Mister Bit, (640 hours)

 # 🛠 Skills: